savasy/TurkishTextClassification/README.md

 # Turkish Text Classification

-This model is a fine-tune model of https://github.com/stefan-it/turkish-bert by using text classification data where there are 7 categories
+This model is a fine-tune model of https://github.com/stefan-it/turkish-bert by using text classification data where there are 7 categories as follows

 ```
 code_to_label={